AnnaxGrace/react/news/README.md

 ## Description
-This repo is a notes application where you can add items to your list of things to do.
+This repo is a news application that searches for articles based on topics.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)